Admission to the Major

 Program Alterations/Exceptions to Requirements

-Variations from, or exceptions to, any program or course requirements are possible only if a petition is approved by the Structural Engineering Chair of the Undergraduate Affairs Committee before the courses in question are taken.
-The Undergraduate Student Petition forms are available on Tritonlink.
+Variations from, or exceptions to, any program or course requirements are possible only if a petition is approved by the Chair of the Structural Engineering Undergraduate Affairs Committee before the courses in question are taken.
+The Undergraduate Student Petition form is available online and should be submitted to the Undergraduate Advisor.

 SE students may take SE 199, Independent Study for Undergraduates, under the guidance of an SE faculty member.
 Taking SE 199s may not replace ABET approved courses.
 This course is taken as an elective on a P/NP basis.
 Under the following restrictive conditions, however, it may be used to satisfy upper-division technical course requirements for the major.
 The student must be in the SE major and the course must be taken for 4 units.